Frances Ferris Hall Fund for Undergraduate Research

 The Frances Ferris Hall Fund supports research by UNC-Chapel Hill undergraduates on Women in the American South.
 Frances Ferris Hall Awards are now awarded through UNC’s Summer Undergraduate Research Fellowship (SURF) program in the Office for Undergraduate Research.
 Selected students will receive $2,000 at the start of the summer and the remainder of the award ($1,000) after they have submitted the required final materials and the materials are approved by OUR.
 Projects connected to thesis work, honors or major course projects, or independent study for credit are preferred.
 Funds may be used for research-related expenses such as travel, books, supplies and equipment, copying, and research assistance.

-All currently enrolled UNC-Chapel Hill undergraduate students in good academic standing who will graduate after November 2015 and who wish to engage in undergraduate research, scholarship or performance for at least 9 weeks, with a minimum 20 hours/week, between May 13, 2015 and August 16, 2015 are eligible to apply.
-Students must be enrolled the semester before (Spring 2015) and the semester after (Fall 2015) completion of the SURF.
+All currently enrolled UNC-Chapel Hill undergraduate students in good academic standing who will graduate after November 2018 and who wish to engage in undergraduate research, scholarship or performance for at least 9 weeks between May and August 2018, for at least 20 hours per week, are eligible to apply.
+Students must be enrolled the semester before (Spring 2018) and the semester after (Fall 2018) completion of the SURF.
 The projects must be carried out under the supervision of a UNC-Chapel Hill faculty research advisor, and additional collaboration with a postdoctoral fellow or graduate student mentor is encouraged.
 Each student may submit only ONE SURF application per year.
 Students who have received a SURF award in previous years are not eligible to apply.

 1. (required) The online application, which includes information about the student, faculty advisor, and the project title (100 character maximum).
 The online application also requests information on scholarships and other awards that you have received at Carolina or have applied to receive for the summer of 2015.